mortar-works/mortar-website/src/site/use-cases/young people.md

 pageImage: circle_033.png
 homepageImage: circle_020.png
 description: |-
-  There are incredible new opportunities to transform how your users find, engage with and experience your service.
-Our tools build better pathways, personalising experiences and monitoring success.
-Ensuring officers have the best opportunities and touchpoints to engage, inform and inspire their users.
+  Services need to transform how their users find, engage with and access the resources and opportunities they need.
+Our tools build better pathways into services, providing customised triage and referral tools, personalising experiences and monitoring success.
+Ensuring officers have the best data and touchpoints to engage, inform and inspire their users.

 order: 3
 ---